 Points to Remember

 Low sex drive can become an issue at any stage of life.
 Symptoms include very little or no interest in sex for six months or more; never or rarely having sexual thoughts or fantasies; no interest in initiating sex; and difficulty enjoying sex.
-Low libido is only a problem if you feel that it affects your quality of life and relationships.
+Low libido is only a concern if you feel that it affects your quality of life and relationships.

 Various factors can affect low libido.
 These include physical changes in your body whether from aging or illness, certain medications, hormonal changes including pregnancy or menopause, and psychological changes such as stress, depression, anxiety, or relationship issues.